My-UFC/privacy-policy/README.md

 When you use the Service, we collect the following data:

     User ID: This is collected to identify users and provide personalized services.
+    User Locale: This is collected to identify language of the users and provide personalized services.
     Event IDs: These are collected to identify the events to which users subscribe for notifications.
     Event Timestamps: These are collected to determine the time at which notifications should be sent.
     Silent Notifications Preference: This is collected to identify if users prefer notifications to be silent.